tliobnih/upplementary-D.2.-Pseudolabeling-experiments/README.md

 ```
 python train.py --target_file svhn --seed 1
 ```
 The following data presents results obtained using different seeds.
-It can be observed that the experimental scores vary significantly across different seeds.
+It can be observed that the experimental accuracy vary significantly across different seeds.
 <img src="https://github.com/tliobnih/upplementary-D.2.-Pseudolabeling-experiments/assets/52643360/6acc4031-2337-482e-8bbc-2062830d1d12" width="50%" height="50%">

 Therefore, I conducted 50 experiments using seeds 1 to 50, and calculated the average of these 50 datas.
 The results are summarized in the following table: